ashishkr678/employee-management-system/README.md

 # Employee Management Application

 Welcome to the Employee Management Application, a comprehensive solution for managing employees.
-Built with modern technologies like Spring Boot, MySQL, React, and TailwindCSS, this app emphasizes security, efficiency, and usability, offering administrators a seamless experience for managing employee data.
+Built with modern technologies like Spring Boot, MongoDB, React, and TailwindCSS, this app emphasizes security, efficiency, and usability, offering administrators a seamless experience for managing employee data.

 ---